periodo/periodo-places/README.md

 1. finding PeriodO periods with geographic regions in their spatial coverage descriptions, and then looking for close equivalents in Wikidata that are instances of [Q82794 geographic region](https://www.wikidata.org/wiki/Q82794), and then

 1. taking region geometries from the [Natural Earth 1:10m physical vectors for label areas](https://www.naturalearthdata.com/downloads/10m-physical-vectors/10m-physical-labels/).

+### Other regions gazetteer

+This gazetteer was created by finding PeriodO periods with miscellaneous regions in their spatial coverage descriptions, and then looking for close equivalents in Wikidata that are instances of [Q82794 geographic region](https://www.wikidata.org/wiki/Q82794).
+It currently does not have any geometries.

 ### Countries gazetteer